mosadd1X/novelforge-ai/docs/quick-start.md

 ## Using Book and Series Ideas

-The Ebook Generator comes with pre-defined book and series ideas that you can use for testing or inspiration.
+NovelForge AI comes with pre-defined book and series ideas that you can use for testing or inspiration.

 ### Using a Pre-defined Book Idea